 Securing and Developing Human Resources to Create New Value

 Employing a Diverse Workforce

-Since 1998, Toray has been expanding its efforts to recruit diverse human resources, in order to drive the globalization of its business.
+Since 1998, Toray Industries, Inc. has been expanding its efforts to recruit a diverse human resource population and has hired 112 non-Japanese as regular employees as of fiscal 2020.
 The Company actively recruits non-Japanese students who are studying in Japan, and Japanese students who graduate from universities abroad.
 Then, it seeks to build a work environment where all employees are able to fully demonstrate their individual abilities and perform to their utmost potential.

 Systematic and Effective Training

 Toray Industries develops well-designed training programs and systematically executes diverse training programs to enhance management, sales, production technology, and specialized skills, and to better equip employees to address globalization.
 These programs cover all levels of employees and fields, aiming to develop future management candidates while expanding and educating the base of core staff ready to employ their strong capabilities to lead on the front lines.

 Over the recent years, Toray Industries has concentrated on enhancing and expanding its development of global human resources through Overseas Training for Young Employees, the Toray Global English School, and Business English Intensive Training, as well as through joint sessions of the Toray Management School and Toray Group Senior Management Seminar.
 The Company also implements the Global Diversity Seminar for non-Japanese employees working at Toray Industries.
 In fiscal 2020, the Company did not conduct group training due to measures to prevent the spread of COVID-19.
 Instead, training was limited to sessions that could be effectively conducted online.
 For this reason, training expenditures per employee at Toray Industries stood at 36,092 yen in fiscal 2020, compared to 96,821 yen in the previous fiscal year.